LucaFratipietro/Spotify-Statistics/planning/Preformance.md

 ![LCP](./images/table_initial.png)

 3000ms of fetching from 6000 plus songs from the DB.
-Improving there can lead to massive improvments
+Improving there can lead to massive improvments.

 ---